 The Music Spark team are keen bloggers – explore their project diary on Sage Gateshead blog

-Music Spark shortlisted for North East Young Filmmaker Awards
+Music Spark win Best Sound and Music at North East Young Filmmaker Awards

 As part of their Arts Award Explore work, Music Spark created a short film called E-Zombie.
-The film has been shortlisted for the North East Young Filmmaker Awards.
-The awards will take place 31 May at the Customs House.
+The film was shortlisted for the North East Young Filmmaker Awards and won an award for Best Sound and Music.
+Watch the winning film below!